 - The FWS mandate has no scientific merit and did little to protect the endangered mussel species.
 FERC stated that the FWS’ mandate to operate Oakdale Dam was not representative of “run-ofthe- river” conditions and “drawdowns would result in frequent and substantial adverse effects on other environmental resources associate with Lake Freeman.”
 (EA Executive Summary vi, paragraph 3).

-A good question to ask yourself at this point would be “Why would FERC side with the Fish and Wildlife mandate after THEIR OWN STUDY concluded that this process has no merit?”
-Unfortunately, the spineless commissioners at FERC opted to side with Fish and Wildlife because their lawyers told them that under the Endangered Species Act they could be held personally liable for any resulting destruction of the mussels.
+A good question to ask yourself would be “Why would FERC side with the Fish and Wildlife mandate after THEIR OWN STUDY concluded that this process has no merit?”
+Unfortunately, the commissioners at FERC opted to side with Fish and Wildlife because their legal representatives advised them that under the Endangered Species Act they could be held personally liable for any resulting destruction of the mussels.

 What will happen if the lake keeps dropping?